SOLVING STRUCTURE DETERMINATION PROBLEMS

 Is there a good way to try to solve such a question ?
 YES

-1. Convert the paragraph from the question into a flow chart of information : EVERY PICTURE TELLS A STORY !
+1. Convert the paragraph from the question into a flow chart of all the information : EVERY PICTURE TELLS A STORY !

 2. Interpret the data as you write out the flow chart.
 Remember each reaction tells you something about the starting material and the product of that reaction.